tusharmath/tusharm.com/contents/articles/decomposing-react-components/index.md

 # Part 1 (The Problem Statement)

-So say I want to list out all the repositories of a github user ([sindresorhus](https://github.com/sindresorhus?tab=repositories)).
+So say I want to list out all the repositories of a github user (eg. [sindresorhus](https://github.com/sindresorhus?tab=repositories)).

 ```javascript